rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/ticket_admin_ui.md

 # Ticket Admin UI

 Backend of the ticket follows WordPress posts native behaviour and UI.
 'Ticket' is basically a custom post type.
-Below is the screenshot of how a ticket looks on the back end
+Below is the screenshot of how a ticket looks on the back end.

 ![edit-ticket-1](https://cloud.githubusercontent.com/assets/8191145/9361201/ee79121e-46b7-11e5-9fca-db5fc778a734.png)